kncrabtree/blackchirp/doc/source/user_guide/hw/ftmwdigitizer.rst

 Spectrum Instrumentation M4i2220x8 (m4i2220x8)
 ..............................................

 A high-speed digitizer with an acquisition rate of 2.5 GSa/s and an analog bandwidth of 1.25 GHz, appropriate for segmented LO scanning setups.
 The implementation here requires that the device have the "block averaging" firmware module enabled, and as a result the acquisition rate can be extremely fast (50,000 FIDs/sec has been possible).
+This digitizer requires that the spcm drivers from Spectrum Instrumentation are installed and linked to the application at compile time.